Cantor sets in higher dimensions II: Optimal dimension constraint for stable intersections: Proof of main theorems

 Let $K := K_A$ and $K'$ be the resulting Cantor set.
 The conclusion that $\cW$ satisfies the covering criterion with respect to the renormalization operators of $(K, K')$ for sufficiently small $\delta > 0$ follows exactly as we did in the proof of Theorem \ref{thm: main1}, using the covering condition \eqref{eq: covering dominated} and the stability of the covering of $I^d \subset \mathbb{R}^d$ under perturbations of the renormalization operators.

-\textbf{Step 4.} By Falconer's theorem \cite{FalconerAff}, for almost every choice of vectors $v_i, v'_{j'} \in \mathbb{R}^d$, the affinity dimension and Hausdorff dimension coincide.
+\textbf{Step 4.} By Falconer's theorem \cite{FalconerAff}, for almost every choice of vectors $v_i, v'_{j'} \in \mathbb{R}^d$, the upper box dimension and Hausdorff dimension coincide with the affinity dimension.
 Since stable intersection is an open property with respect to the Cantor sets $K$ and $K'$, we can perturb the vectors $v_i, v'_{j'} \in \mathbb{R}^d$ so that

 Moreover, since $K_d$ and $K'_d$ are self-similar Cantor sets, by \eqref{eq: HD, frac d}, we have

 By \cite{FengShmerkin}, the affinity dimension is continuous with respect to the $\mathrm{GL}(d, \mathbb{R})$-parts of the generators.
 By choosing $\kappa > 1$ sufficiently close to $1$, the neighborhood $\cU \subset \mathrm{SL}(d, \mathbb{R})$ is close to $\mathrm{id}$, and thus